google/osdfir-infrastructure/docs/getting-started.md

 ### Assumptions and prerequisites

 This guide focuses on deploying OSDFIR Infrastructure in a Kubernetes cluster running on Minikube.
-The example applications within OSDFIR Infrastructure are Timesketch and Turbinia.
+The example applications within OSDFIR Infrastructure are [Timesketch](https://github.com/google/timesketch), [Turbinia](https://github.com/google/turbinia), and [dfTimewolf](https://github.com/log2timeline/dftimewolf) integration with these applications.

 This guide assumes that you have a virtualization software such as [Docker](https://www.docker.com/), [KVM](https://www.linux-kvm.org/page/Downloads), or [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed and running on your computer.
 For more examples, see the official [Minikube docs](https://minikube.sigs.k8s.io/docs/start/).